Free Economy Shipping Orders $50+

 2. They Are Not A Separate Pitbull Breed

-In most cases, a Blue Nose Pitbull is an American Pit Bull Terrier that comes from a lineage of pit bulls that display the recessive blue nose.
-By breeding two dogs that display recessive traits, you increase the chances that the offspring will as well display those traits.
+In most cases, a Blue Nose Pitbull is an American Pit Bull Terrier that comes from a lineage of Pit Bulls that display the recessive blue nose.
+By breeding two dogs that display recessive traits, you increase the chances that the offspring will also display those traits.

-Any person or breeder that tells you the Blue Nose Pitbull is a unique breed is either not telling the truth or doesn’t know better.
+Any person or breeder who tells you the Blue Nose Pitbull is a unique breed is either not telling the truth or doesn’t know better.

 3. There Are Several Genetic Conditions That Affect Them

-While not a separate breed from the American Pit Bull Terrier, some Blue Nose Pitbull are more prone to certain genetic conditions.
-This happens because breeders will commonly breed two closely related dogs to better the chances that the offspring will have the desired traits.
-In this case, that’s a blue nose, but by doing this, you limit their genetic diversity.
+While not a separate breed from the American Pitbull Terrier or American Staffordshire terriers, some Blue Nose Pitbulls are more prone to certain genetic conditions.
+This happens because breeders will commonly breed two closely related dogs to better the chances that the offspring will have the desired traits, which limits their genetic diversity.

 Genetics Conditions Blue Nose Pitbulls Are Prone To: